Top Pick for

+What about petrol-powered bikes?
 Like electric bikes, petrol-powered bikes have built-in motors, but unlike electric models, they run on petrol.
 Petrol-powered bikes are banned in several states around Australia including NSW and Queensland.
 If you're considering a petrol-powered bike, check the regulations in your state before making any purchases.

 There are plenty of factors to assess when comparing electric bicycles, so make sure you consider the following: